Mobile timber milling

 Milling a log from a local Claret Ash tree that had to be felled after the Cudlee Creek Bushfire

-Finbar from Terra Organica milling up some pine logs on his Lucas Mill, to build solar kilns, which we’ll use to season our milled timber.
+Finbar from Nirvana Timber Co. milling up some pine logs on his Lucas Mill, to build solar kilns, which we now use to season our milled timber.

-Apart from the pines, we are also targeting individual, high value trees from bushfire-affected properties – introduced species like Oak (Quercus spp.), Ash (Fraxinus spp.) and Elm (Ulmus spp.), and non-endemic native species like Silky Oak (Grevillia robusta), eucalypts like Mountain Ash (Eucalyptus regnans) and many others.
+Apart from the pines, we are also targeting individual, high value trees from bushfire-affected properties – introduced species like Oak (Quercus spp.), Ash (Fraxinus spp.) and Elm (Ulmus spp.), and non-endemic native species like Silky Oak (Grevillia robusta), eucalypts like Mountain Ash (Eucalyptus regnans) and Flooded Gum (Eucalyptus grandis), Ironbark (Eucalyptus sideroxylon), and many others.

 If you have a fire-affected tree that you would like to have removed and/or milled, get in contact with us to arrange an evaluation.